Online Competition Rules

 Five total monthly scores will count – and since the lowest month’s score may be discarded at the end, entrants cannot predict how they will finish, keeping it interesting right to the end!
 Prizes are yet to be organised.

-Some legal stuff…… Members agree to permit Kingston Photographic Club to publish their images on the club website and the ‘Camera Capers’ Newsletter, or use their images at any time for exhibition, publication, promotion, education.
+Some legal stuff…… Members agree to permit Kingston Photographic Club to publish their images on the club website and the ‘Camera Capers’ Newsletter or use their images at any time for an exhibition, publication, promotion, education.
 Entry into the Online Competition implies acceptance of the above.
 Photographers are credited for their work.
 The Club recommends that, where necessary, the photographer obtains a model release for presentation and publication purposes, prior to submitting the entry.
 (In general, photographs of people taken in a public place are not considered to require ‘model releases’ unless the image is to be used for the purpose of sales promotion – which, in the case of the club, they are not.
 Similarly, pictures of any building, taken from a public place also do not need any copyright regulation unless the images are to be sold).

 Oct: At the Market